A Más: Launch of a+

 a+ was announced on March 13, 2017, coinciding with the relaunch of Proyecto 40 as adn40 that same day.
 On March 8, the Federal Telecommunications Institute approved the change in program identity, as well as multiplexing of additional transmitters to provide the a+ service.

 The service began operation in five cities—Mexico City, Monterrey, Guadalajara, Toluca and León—while expansion to 21 additional cities was initially planned by the end of the second quarter of 2017 and a third expansion phase slated for the second half of the year, 35 transmitters serving 34 cities were authorized for the service on March 22, 2017, with programs beginning on April 7, 2017; in August 2017, TV Azteca was further cleared to add a+ to 11 Azteca 7 transmitters, mainly in northeastern Mexico.
 The goal of the channel is to be a national service with programming tailored to the viewing preferences and needs of each local area.
 Programming for the a+ channels was developed in consultation with local businessmen and influencers in each area, through focus groups headed by Ninfa Salinas, sister of TV Azteca director general Benjamín Salinas.

 Efrén Páez, an economic analyst with Mediatelecom, told Expansión that "although there have always been local stations, public and private, none of them have had the capital and resources of TV Azteca".

 On December 13, 2017, the IFT deemed that with coverage of 60% of the population of Mexico, carriage of a+ should be made mandatory for satellite providers.
+Subsequently, under the control of Mauro Manuel Castillejos, its coverage area expanded to at least 80% of Mexico.
+In 2020, the channel was available to 30 million households, for a potential audience of 83 million viewers.